fogleman/LoginServer/README.md

    * Login Server checks for matching identity token in database (they are salted and hashed just like passwords).
    * If the identity token is valid, the Login Server creates a new, short-lived access token.
 This is sent back to the Game Client.
    * The Game Client sends the access token to the Game Server (this connection is plain text because we don’t need / want encrypted communication for game play).
 Access tokens can only be used once and expire in one minute.
-   * The Game Server sends the access token to the Login Server.
+   * The Game Server sends the access token to the Login Server to verify the client's request to authenticate.
    * If the access token is valid, unexpired and unused, the Login Server confirms a successful login and sends user information to the Game Server, such as a distinct user ID.
    * The Game Server can then use the user information as needed.
 The user is now logged in.